caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 <br/>

 ## Miscellaneous Hardware:
-* 16 plastic [M3 T-nuts](https://www.thingiverse.com/thing:1064782)(The M3 T-nut STL is included in this repo for completeness)
+* 16 plastic [M3 T-nuts] (https://www.thingiverse.com/thing:1064782)(The M3 T-nut STL is included in this repo for completeness)
 * 16 M3 nuts to press into T-nuts
 * 16 M3 x TBD bolts for motor mount and brace
 * 4 TBD x TBD bolts to secure router clamp to carriage